rknell/url2pdf/readme.md

      }).then( ...
 ```

-To clen the tmp folder call the following function, passing in the age in *seconds* you would like to delete:
+To clean the tmp folder call the following function, passing in the age in *seconds* you would like to delete:
 ```javascript
     url2pdf.cleanUp(5); // clean up all files older than 5 seconds
 ```

-### Configuration options
+## Configuration options
 You can set the configuration options globally by editing the `url2pdf.opts` object.
 The default settings are shown below

 ```javascript